How to Stop Procrastinating and Start Moving

 When she looked at the list, she realized that her desire to check emails and pay the bills right away were merely distractions.
 The bills could wait for a couple of days.
 She then scheduled a regular time to do mail on Monday, Wednesday and Friday.
 She could also relegate checking email to a couple pre-set times a day, so they wouldn't interrupt her thoughts when she was working on difficult tasks.

 It was important to block out a couple of hours for the presentation and start that right away.
 She was relaxed, so it was easier to build the presentation and she was done in under an hour.
 Then she grabbed her workout bag and headed to the gym for an intense 30-minute session.
 Two hours after prioritizing her tasks, she had completed the two most vital things she needed and she could now do the less important (but distracting things) she enjoyed.

 When you start to procrastinate, make a list of the tasks you need to accomplish over the next 4-8 hours.
 Rank them on a scale of 1-10 and begin doing the most important ones first.

-Make a pledge to drink nothing but water for a week, figure out a healthy breakfast to start your day or pack a lunch instead of visiting the local fast food outlet.
+Pledge to drink nothing but water for a week, figure out a healthy breakfast to start your day or pack a lunch instead of visiting the local fast food outlet.
 Do just one of those things and leave the rest unchanged.
-After a couple weeks, decide on the next thing you want to deal with.
+After a couple of weeks, decide on the next thing you want to deal with.

 Call for a FREE Consultation (305) 296-3434